harrymt/web_playground/report/report.md

 block content
   h1= title
-  p This was built as ... a full write up is found&#32;
+  p This was built as ... a full write up is found
     a( href='/report' ) here.
 ```